Mouradost/PatusNewShop/README.md

 Make sure you have git installed, please refer to [how to install git](https://github.com/git-guides/install-git).

-than run the command bellow to clone the repository, refer to [how to use git clone](https://github.com/git-guides/git-clone) for more information.
+Then run the command below to clone the repository, refer to [how to use git clone](https://github.com/git-guides/git-clone) for more information.

 ```git
 git clone https://github.com/Mouradost/PatusNewShop.git